oracle-livelabs/security/database/baseline/vpd/vpd-livelab/vpd.md

 # Protecting Data with Row-Level and Column-Level Security using Oracle VPD

 ## Introduction
-This workshop introduces the functionality of Oracle Transport Layer Security (TLS) network encryption.
-It gives the user an opportunity to learn how to configure this feature to encrypt and secure its data in-motion.
+Oracle Virtual Private Database enforces security, to a fine level of granularity, directly on database tables, views, or synonyms.
+Because you attach security policies directly to these database objects, and the policies are automatically applied whenever a user accesses data, there is no way to bypass security.

-Description: TLS is the industry-standard for encrypting data in motion.
-Since TLS provides one-way authentication or mutual two-way authentication, it minimizes the chance of a breach.
+Description: This lab introduces the functionality of Oracle Virtual Private Database (VPD).
+It gives the user an opportunity to learn how to configure this feature to implement row and column level security.
+Oracle VPD creates security policies to control database access at the row and column level.

 *Estimated Lab Time:* 30 minutes